johnhungerford/generic-schema/README.md

         _.withDescription("Create or update a record")
           .modifySchema(_.withName("Upsert"))
     )

+// OR

+// Update as above, using fields and subtypes indices instead of
+// field names.
+The `select` method is needed here. val updatedHttpRequestSchema =
+    httpRequestSchema.modifyComponent(select(1) / 2)(
+        _.withDescription("Create or update a record")
+          .modifySchema(_.withName("Upsert"))
+        )

 // Retrieve the "method" field description from the new http request schema
 // defined above, and extract its schema val updatedHttpMethodSchema = updatedHttpRequestSchema("method").schema
 ```